 This flight made it possible for the manufacturers to validate the procedures for equipping this missile and confirmed that is the ultimate weapon for the 4th gen fighter jets.

 We will not tell you why, but we will leave the retired Turkish Colonel Osman Basibuyuk, who, having served for many years in the Turkish Air Force, clarified all the details in an interview at a newspaper stating that:

-“Thanks to the AESA radar, the RAFALE will detect the Turkish F-16 before the Turkish pilot can capture it, resulting in the RAFALE locking it and thanks to the range of the Meteor missile, the Rafale will shoot down the F16 without the Turkish one being able to react.”
+“Thanks to the AESA radar, the Rafale will detect the Turkish F-16 before the Turkish pilot can see it, resulting in the RAFALE locking it and thanks to the range of the Meteor missile, the Rafale will shoot down the F16 without the Turkish one being able to react.”

 “Do you know what this advantage can do?

 In a possible conflict, the Hellenic Air Force will have absolute air superiority,” concluded the Turkish colonel’s statement to the Independent, revealing a small sample of what Rafale is capable of accomplishing.

 The French describe this missile as a true “game-changer”, stating that METEOR brings an important skill to the Rafale, enhancing the ability to “take the lead” in an unprecedented way.